Type-Safe API Calls with Hono RPC and TanStack Query — Agentuity Documentation

 Overview

-• Type-safe API calls — request params, body, and response types are inferred from route handlers
+• Type-safe API calls: request params, body, and response types are inferred from route handlers

 Installation

-bun add @tanstack/react-query hono
+bun add @tanstack/react-query zod @hono/zod-validator

 Server: Define Typed Routes